Austinsmom/student/README.md

         'Akismet'   => nickurt\Akismet\Facade::class,

 ```

-And adapter this example into your owner application, i have add this part of code into my service provider (method boot)
+Adapting this example into your owner application, i have add this part of code into my service provider (method boot)

 ```php